-Fee Discount Amount Data Pass Violation fee As described in Section 4.3.
-"Completing a Transaction at Point of Sale" , the Transaction Data collected to facilitate a Charge must have been provided directly by the Cardmember.
+Fee Discount Amount Data Pass Violation fee As described in Section 4.1, "Transaction Process", the Transaction Data collected to facilitate a Charge must have been provided directly by the Cardmember.
 If a Merchant or Establishment violates this requirement, we may assess the Merchant data pass violation fees.
-Fee amounts range from \$2,500 to \$50,000 (depending on the Merchant's Charge volume) At the time we determine the Merchant has violated this provision, we will send a warning and then final notice specifying a date for correction and assess a fee based on the gross Charge volume at the Merchant's highest Merchant Account level over a rolling twelve (12) month period.
+At the time we determine the Merchant has violated this provision, we will send a warning and then final notice specifying a date for correction and assess a fee based on the gross Charge volume at the Merchant's highest Merchant Account level over a rolling twelve (12) month period.
+Fee amounts range from \$2,500 to \$50,000 (depending on the Merchant's Charge volume)